News + Articles

 High

-A traditional bridge uses dental crowns placed on the natural teeth on both sides of the gap.
-These crowns act as anchors, holding the false tooth securely in place.
+A traditional dental bridge is the most common type and uses dental crowns placed on the natural teeth on both sides of the gap.

-This option works well when your adjacent teeth are strong and healthy enough to support the restoration.
+These crowned teeth, known as abutments, act as strong anchors that hold the false tooth securely in place.
+This option works best when the adjacent teeth are strong enough to support the restoration.

 Cantilever Bridge